reshuttle/reshuttle/src/pages/posts/docker-deployment.md

 ---
-title: 'Deploy Containerized Docker Apps with Dokku'
+title: 'Deploy Your Docker Container with Dokku'
 description: 'How to automate your docker deployment with Dokku PaaS'
 date: '2019-01-27'
 slug: 'docker-deployment-with-dokku'